chrwittm/FastAI2022/lesson02/lesson02.md

 print('Export successful')
 ```

-> Note: Additonally I noticed that the notebook should reside in a folder called `nbs` - not sure if that still needs to be, will test next time.
+> Note: Additionally, I noticed that the notebook should reside in a folder called `nbs` - not sure if that still needs to be, will test next time.

 ### Learning 4: Adding requirements.txt